“Fred Oakes Memoir”

 As Chris walked among the 737 passengers on the football field-length vessel, he had to suppress the nervousness prompted by his decision to desert in New York.
 Two of his eight fellow coal tenders, Johann Seiffert, three years younger than Chris and Mael Hertel, age 20, had also decided to desert.
 Johann had applied for emigration permission in 1867, and had likely been denied because of the recent war with Austria and impending war with France.
 Chris, Johann and Mael discussed often their desertion plans but were careful not to be overheard by the fifteen other crew members or Captain Bufsins.
 Imprisonment was the punishment for desertion.

 Many on board the ship feared the consequence of the case of smallpox that required quarantine of a passenger.
 Chris would have been very familiar with smallpox and not among those in fear.
-During his service, the death rate would have been between 500-700 per 100,000 in the Prussian Army.
+During his military service, the death rate would have been between 500-700 per 100,000 in the Prussian Army.
 Of those that contracted smallpox, approximately 30% died in the second week.
 Fortunately, Prussia imposed mandatory vaccination for its citizens in 1874.
 The effect of the impending law had already dramatically reduced the death rates by 1873 to less than 10 per 100,000.
 The army had required some vaccination since 1834, but enforcement was lax in the un-unified army until the law in 1874.
 Vaccination among the population also reduced the army’s exposure among the citizen population.
 Austria failed to require vaccination until nearly the end of the century and suffered much higher death rates.
 Fortunately, there were no deaths or further smallpox incidents on the ship, a testament to the compulsory vaccination.

 Steerage passengers sometimes fell overboard, upsetting the largely immigrant population on board.
 The steerage passengers had to prepare their food which was of very poor quality leading to much sickness.
 The poorly ventilated allotted space was very small and occupied by many suffering from seasickness.
 The smell, reported in many diaries, was unbearable for passengers and crew.
 Charitable captains would let the steerage passengers visit the deck for short periods.
 Hard captains, however, permitted only cabin passengers such access.
 Since the Amerika was sailing with about one-third its capacity of passengers, more freedom was probably permitted for those in steerage.
 Conditions for the crew were better since it was necessary that they remain healthy.
 Evidence of the superior treatment of the crew and cabin passengers can be gleaned from Cook Otto Stephani’s, higher pay, 67 Marks for the trip.
 The “obersteward” earned 100 Marks.